For cPanel & WHM version 64

 The system stores backup logs in the

-To select the location in which you wish to store backups, perform the following steps:
+To select the location in which to store backups, perform the following steps:

 - Navigate to WHM's Legacy Backup Configuration interface (Main >> Backup >> Legacy Backup Configuration).